liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 #### Installing Liferay on JOnAS 5.2

 JOnAS is somewhat unique among the open-source application servers for two reasons: it is built entirely on an OSGi core, allowing for dynamic deployment of simultaneous webapps and containers, and allows the clean separation of the configuration directory from the server itself.
-In fact, the separation of the configuration is recommended by the developers of JOnAS as a way to cleanly deploy, and be able to revert to default settings later.
+In fact, the separation of the configuration is recommended by the developers of JOnAS as a way to cleanly deploy, so you can revert to default settings later.

 If you don't have an existing JOnAS installation, it is recommeded to use the available Liferay-JOnAS bundle, which can be downloaded from [http://www.liferay.com/ja/downloads/liferay-portal/available-releases](http://www.liferay.com/ja/downloads/liferay-portal/available-releases).

-Given the somewhat unique nature of the server, there are a few steps to consider in the configuration stage.
-Otherwise, installing on JOnAS follows much the same pattern as other servers: configure, copy dependencies and deploy.
+Given the unique nature of the server, there are a few steps to consider in the configuration stage.
+Otherwise, installing on JOnAS follows much the same pattern as other servers: configure, copy dependencies, and deploy.

 ##### Configuring JOnAS for Liferay

 A pristine JOnAS installation comes with a number of samples, tutorials, and template configuration files.
-A lot of this is unnecessary, and irrelevant for installing Liferay.
-In addition, the server already contains an application deployed to the root context, which we will need to remove prior to installing the Liferay `.war` package.
-JOnAS allows you to decide where to place all of the server configuration and deployment settings, also called `$JONAS_BASE`.
+A lot of this is unnecessary and irrelevant for installing Liferay.
+In addition, the server already contains an application deployed to the root context, which you must remove prior to installing the Liferay `.war` package (and which you'd want to remove anyway for a production configuration).
+JOnAS allows you to decide where to place all the server configuration and deployment settings, also called `$JONAS_BASE`.
 The folder that is created by unzipping the JOnAS application (likely called `jonas-full-5.2.2` or similar) is referred to as `$JONAS_ROOT`.
 This allows a unique, clean separation between application and configuration.

 The structure of `$JONAS_BASE` is: